cubedevinc/cube_style_guide/readme.md

 ### Dimensions & measures

-* Applicable dimensions and measures parameters should be ordered as:
+* Applicable dimensions and measures parameters should be ordered as follows:
   - name
   - description
   - sql